ttusia-cisco/SANS-Workshop-2024/README.md

 ## Working with code locally
 There are many ways to pull the source code to your local machine.
-We will detail using the command line, but you can choose your preferred method
+We will detail using the command line, but you can choose your preferred method.

 ### Using the Command Line